-Keeping an ancestral altar is an important part of my spiritual path as a Celtic Witch, but you don’t need to be a witch to benefit from keeping an ancestral altar.
+Keeping an ancestral altar is an important part of my spiritual path as a witch, but you don’t need to be a witch to benefit from keeping an ancestral altar.
 The purpose of an ancestral altar isn’t to worship the ancestors, but to honor them as the ones who came before us and gave us life, and to remember them.
 We are the trees and the ancestors are the roots from which we gain nourishment.
 Returning to our roots is important, especially for those living in America who have been long divorced from their original lands where their people dwelt.

-An ancestral altar in the Celtic fashion can be simple or elaborate, but above all, it should be beautiful.You are encouraged to be creative, as this is a lineage of artists and bards.
+An ancestral altar can be simple or elaborate, but above all, it should be beautiful.
+Be creative, make it fun.
 It could be a whole table, or it could be a shelf, or even a window sill.
-Keep at least one candle on the altar to be lit every day (I use tealights for this) and a glass of water as a blessed offering.
-You can keep photos of your ancestors on the altar, just don’t include any photos of the living on the altar.
+Keep at least one candle on the altar to be lit every day (I use tealights or pillars for this) and a glass of spring water as a blessed offering.
+You can keep photos of your ancestors on the altar, just don’t include any photos of the living.
 You can keep other items that belonged to ancestors on the altar as well.
 If you don’t have photos or personal items that belonged to family members, use items that make you feel connected to your lineage and to the earth.
 Special stones, for example, or a pot of earth.
-Keeping items that symbolize the natural elements is an important part of the Celtic altar, as the elements integral to the Path.
-You could put a feather on your altar to represent air, or a bird statue, or incense.
+Keeping items that symbolize the natural elements is a reminder that we come from the earth and these elements, which are our most ancient ancestors.

 Leave food offerings as often as feels right to feed the spirits of your ancestors.
 The spirits take nourishment from the spirit of the food.
 It doesn’t have to be some elaborate meal, just something you know your ancestors would like, or even some things that you like if you don’t know your ancestors.
-I often leave mini donuts on mine.